ElMahroussLogic/ml-dev/ReadMe.md

 # ZKA C++ APIs and Tools.

-A set of C++ Kits for ZKA development.
+A set of C++ kits for ZKA engineers.

 ## Installing: